 The Makushi and their lands face a striking transition as the forces of development provide new opportunities and challenges.
 Perhaps the greatest challenge is the rapid extinction of traditional knowledge and practices.
 Local Makushi leaders believe that both indigenous and outside perspectives must be considered to ensure a sustainable future that protects the ecology of their lands and the social integrity of their communities.

-Building on a partnership with the Chicago Zoological Society – Brookfield Zoo, this course focuses on the traditional ecological knowledge of the Makushi and the potential of local wisdom to guide conservation initiatives.
+Building on a partnership with the Jacksonville Zoo and Gardens, this course focuses on the traditional ecological knowledge of the Makushi and the potential of local wisdom to guide conservation initiatives.
 The Makushi have a long tradition of managing their resources creatively by proudly embracing their traditional culture.
 Conscious of the value of indigenous and non-indigenous knowledge, Guyana’s Makushi people are becoming masters of straddling both worlds.

 The concept of local knowledge and wisdom applies to every community, a point we will explore as we consider our own role in place-based conservation and participatory education.